Section 80c: Income Tax Deduction Rules You Must Know

 Sukanya Samriddhi Yojana

-This is a significant savings scheme.
-It is meant for girls’ education and wedding needs.
-The parents of the girl child can open this account.
-This has to be done before the girl child turns ten.
 You can open accounts for two girls.
-If there are twin girls in the second birth, you can claim an 80c deduction for all three girls.
+If twin girls are in the second birth, you can claim an 80c deduction for all three girls.
 There are tax exemptions in this scheme.
 Interest earned and proceeds received upon maturity/withdrawal are some of them.
-This is a good scheme for parents as it offers peace of mind.
+Good scheme for parents as it offers peace of mind.
 It helps plan for the child’s future.
-It is a great gift idea too.
+It is a great gift idea, too.

 Infrastructure Bonds